OctopusDeploy/blog/blog/2022-q2/smoke-testing-infrastructure-runbooks/index.md

 *The internet is broken!*

-Anyone who has spent some time on a help desk has heard this, and other equally vague, descriptions of issues customers have run into.
+Anyone who has spent some time on a help desk has heard this, and other equally vague descriptions of issues customers run into.
 Getting actionable information is half the battle when diagnosing an issue.

-When supporting complex infrastructure though, it can be hard to know how the system was designed, which in turn makes it hard to know what questions to ask and where to find information to help resolve the issue.
+When supporting complex infrastructure though, it can be hard to know how the system was designed, making it hard to know what questions to ask and where to find information to help resolve the issue.
 It's the nature of custom applications typically found in enterprise environments that each is an evolution of the last, or written by an entirely different team using a unique approach each time.
 This means business knowledge around how an application should be supported is often only found in the heads of a few employees.

 Runbooks provide a way to capture this business knowledge in an automated and testable way, ensuring the support team can quickly diagnose high level issues and efficiently respond to customer requests.

-In this post, I provide an example runbook aimed at the level 1 support team designed to smoke test a typical microservice application in AWS.
+In this post, I provide an example runbook aimed at the level 1 support team, designed to smoke test a typical microservice application in AWS.

 ## Prerequisites